abdallhhelles/Marica/SHOWCASE.md

 5. Encourage members to `/scavenge`, `/trade_item`, and climb ranks for prestige.

 ## Data & Safety
-- All settings, events, leveling, and trading data are stored per guild in `marcia_os.db`; no cross-server leakage.
+- All settings, events, leveling, telemetry, and trading data are stored per guild in `data/marcia_os.db`; no cross-server leakage.
 - Allowed mentions are scoped to avoid unwanted @everyone pings; role pings are opt-in during event creation.
-- Uses WAL-mode SQLite for durability and recovery after restarts.
+- Uses WAL-mode SQLite and startup migrations so data survives restarts, updates, and re-deploys.

 ## Tips for Server Admins
 - Keep an events channel with minimal chatter to highlight reminders.